-Accumulation of Kurdish place names in Belgium and in the neighboring areas of Germany should must have some explanation.
+Accumulation of Kurdish place names in Belgium and in the neighboring areas of Germany should have some explanation.
 Ancient historians believed that the Belgae had mixed Germanic-Celtic origin, that is, they could not take them either to the Germans or to the Celts.
-Place names and decoding name of the Belgians via Kurd. belg "leaf" gives grounds to assume that the Belgae were some Kurdish tribe.
+Place names and decoding names of the Belgians via Kurd. belg "leaf" gives grounds to assume that the Belgae were some Kurdish tribe.

 Danube (Ger.
 Donau) – Kurd. don "melted fat", av "water".
 PIE *dā had sense "liquid", "fat", "flowing water" (Av. dāhnu "river", Ind. dānu "oozing fluid", Arm. tamuk "wet", Gr. δημός "human or animal fat", Alb. dhjamë "fat, bacon", Ger.
 Ton "clay").